About RB Racing

 wheel is a seven spoke Morris Magnesium wheel with a cush hub from a

 Kawasaki LTD. The front wheel is six spokes, made from aluminum, and

 came from the Maserati foundry in Italy.
 When we asked Elliot Morris

 "Why seven" he said the human eye liked odd numbers and 7 gave better

 support than 5 spokes, with triangulating spokes on the opposite face.

 We had tested the, new at the time, spun Mitchell wheels but they were sensitive to side winds and not as true as the machined cast wheels.
-We consulted with both Tony Mills at Dunlop and Hugh Mitchell of Mitchell Wheels to set the rim widths to Grand Prix specs.
+We consulted with both Tony Mills at Dunlop and Elliot Morris to set the rim widths to Grand Prix specs.
+We toyed with running wider front tires but were advised against it.
 We ran Michelin tires in France.

 We should mention that Lang Hindle was the initial